bcallaway11/did/cran-comments.md

 ## Additional Comments

-* Version 1.2.1 introduced a small bug (related to needing a newer version of a required package), this version fixes that
+* package had been removed from CRAN, this version fixes CRAN check that was failing